-What is overgrooming?
+What is overgrooming in cats?

 Overgrooming is when your cat starts to excessively groom themselves, which can lead to sore and inflamed skin, with thinning or loss of fur.